PeterCamilleri/games_lessons/02/README.md

 Now velocities are express in terms of units of distance per unit of time.
 In this case that is pixels per millisecond.

-The update method has three responsibilities.
+The update method has four responsibilities.

 _First:_ It must determine how much time has elapsed since the last frame.
 This is how this is done: